- 13 Feb 2025

 Cookie Method

-When Whatfix is loaded on a page, we also set a cookie to identify the user.
-This is a random value generated every time we set it.
-The value of this cookie is passed with every call sent to analytics along with the user information above.
+When Whatfix loads on a page, it sets a cookie to identify the user.
+This cookie contains a random value generated each time it is set.
+The value of this cookie passes with every call sent to analytics along with the user information.

 Certain things to note about cookies: